Tohi Smith-Milner

 Melbourne won their season opener against Adelaide (99–97) with Prather (20 points) leading the team offensively.
 Despite United’s hot start, they would win only five of their first ten games.

-Smith-Milner would average 2.3 points, 1.1 rebounds, and 0.2 assists per game, while Melbourne would finish in first place and face fourth-seed New Zealand in the semifinals.
-In game one, Prather (15 points) led the team in scoring despite starting on the bench and led United to a 11-point win (88–77).
-Prather (12 points) then helped Melbourne win game two in overtime (88–86) and progress to the Grand Final.
-On the opposite side of the bracket, the Adelaide 36ers eliminated the reigning champions Perth in two games as well.
+Tohi Smith-Milner averaged 2.3 points, 1.1 rebounds, and 0.2 assists per game, while Melbourne finished in first place and faced fourth-seed New Zealand in the semifinals.
+In game one, Prather (15 points) led the team in scoring despite starting on the bench, and United secured an 11-point win (88–77).
+Prather (12 points) then helped Melbourne win game two in overtime (88–86), advancing them to the Grand Final.
+On the opposite side of the bracket, the Adelaide 36ers eliminated the reigning champions, Perth, in two games.

 2018/19